dubemliveson/dubemliveson/README.md

 - 🌱 I work with **C#, Python, JavaScript, SQL** amongst others

 - 💬 You can ask me questions on **C#, Scripting Languages and Cloud Technologies - Azure, AWS and GCP**.
-I'd love to speak on these languages and learn from others.
+I'd love to speak on these languages and learn from you.

 - 📫 You can reach me via **dubemnkemka@gmail.com**